rednafi/rednafi.com/content/python/deduplicate_iterables_while_preserving_order.md

 This time, the `dedup` function takes in an iterable of tuples `it`, an element index `index`, and a boolean `lazy` (defaulting to `True`) as arguments.
-The function returns a list or generator of the unique elements in the input iterable based on the specified index.
+The function returns a list or generator of the unique items from the input iterable based on the specified element index.

 Just as before, the function first creates an empty set `seen` and binds its `add` method to a variable `seen_add`.
 It then creates a generator expression that iterates